Student Learning Outcomes - The graduate with a Master of Science degree in Biology will use the knowledge and skills obtained in the program to:

 - Have a minimum of 30 semester hours in biology, 8 hours of chemistry and a statistics course.

 - Have a minimum 2.75 GPA overall.

-- Submit a statement of purpose and intent, which includes the proposed project, faculty member(s) involved, and how the project fits with the faculty member, as well as the student’s goals.
+- Submit a statement of purpose and intent, which includes 1) the proposed area of research/project (thesis option) or general area of interest (non-thesis option), 2) faculty member(s) involved, and how the project fits with the faculty member’s area of expertise, as well as 3) the student’s goals.

 Applicants may still be considered if one or more criteria are not met, but additional emphasis may be placed on the remaining requirements.
 Students provisionally admitted into the program are expected to fulfill deficiencies in coursework within the first year.